 Setting aside a four-hour time block to write has resulted in me being more efficient in other areas as well.
 I have even more incentive to say “no” to things that don’t matter.
 I feel so free (most of the time).

 What steps do you need to take to spend four hours a day on your one thing?
-If four hours isn’t feasible, how much is?
+If four hours isn’t feasible, how much is it?
 Please share your thoughts in the comment section below.

 Peter DeHaan is an author, publisher, and editor.
 He gives back to the writing community through this blog.
 Get insider info from his monthly newsletter.
 Sign up today!